On diagonal digraphs, Koszul algebras and triangulations of homology spheres

 \section{Abstract}

-The article is devoted to the magnitude homology of digraphs, with a primary focus on diagonal digraphs, i.e., digraphs whose magnitude homology is concentrated on the diagonal.
+We study magnitude homology of digraphs, with a particular focus on diagonal digraphs, i.e., digraphs whose magnitude homology is concentrated on the diagonal.
 For any digraph $G$, we provide a complete description of the second magnitude homology $\MH_{2,k}(G)$.
-This allows us to define a combinatorial condition, denoted by $(\mathcal{V}_\ell)$, which is equivalent to the vanishing of ${\rm MH}_{2,k}(G, \mathbb{Z})$ for all $k > \ell$.
+This allows us to define a combinatorial condition, denoted by $(\mathcal{V}_\ell)$, which is equivalent to the vanishing of ${\rm MH}_{2,k}(G,\mathbb{Z})$ for all $k>\ell$.
 In particular, diagonal digraphs satisfy $(\mathcal{V}_2)$.
 As a corollary, we obtain that the 2-dimensional CW-complex obtained from a diagonal undirected graph by attaching 2-cells to all squares and triangles of the graph is simply connected.
-We also give an interpretation of diagonality in terms of Koszul algebras: a digraph $G$ is diagonal if and only if the distance algebra $\sigma G$ is Koszul for any ground field, and if and only if $G$ satisfies $(\mathcal{V}_2)$ and the path cochain algebra $\Omega^\bullet(G)$ is Koszul for any ground field.
+We also give an interpretation of diagonality in terms of Koszul algebras: a digraph $G$ is diagonal if and only if the distance algebra $\sigma G$ is Koszul over any field, and if and only if $G$ satisfies $(\mathcal{V}_2)$ and the path cochain algebra $\Omega^\bullet(G)$ is Koszul over any field.
 To provide a source of examples of digraphs, we study the extended Hasse diagram $\hat G_K$ of a pure simplicial complex $K$.
 For a triangulation $K$ of a topological manifold $M$, we express the non-diagonal part of the magnitude homology of $\hat G_K$ in terms of the homology of $M$.
 As a corollary, we obtain that if $K$ is a triangulation of a closed manifold $M$, then $\hat G_K$ is diagonal if and only if $M$ is a homology sphere.